 - Place your main keywords in the first two sentences

 - Be consistent in terminology throughout manuscript including subheadings, figure legends etc.

 - Don’t overuse keywords, too much repetition (‘keyword stuffing’) may result in search engines ‘un-indexing’ your article.

-Don’t let the quest to include keywords distract from the delivery of your story
+Don’t let the quest for adding keywords ruin your message!

 Like all the rest of your document, your abstract will need multiple drafts before it is perfect.
 Abstracts are usually the last thing I write in terms of first draft.
 However, they then get read every subsequent time I am reading and editing the paper.
 Looking back, I think I actually think I should have spent more time perfecting the abstract of my papers and will be consciously focusing more energy on them in the future.